-Project sites will be closely monitored during the design, construction, and postconstruction phases.
-The MSB's design scope of work includes multiple review milestones at the 35%, 65%, and 95% stages where borough staff, partners, and permitters provide feedback.
-MSB construction inspector staff conduct daily oversight of fish passage projects during construction.
-Additional critical construction milestones, such as prior to setting the culvert, are called out in bid documents for advanced notification and permission to proceed controls.
-Final inspections will be conducted by MSB with input by ADF&G and USFWS to verify final construction matches the engineer plans.
-Prior to expiration of the 1 year post-construction warranty period, the MSB construction inspector conducts an additional inspection of fish passage projects.
-As built drawings are also filed as standard practice.
+Project sites will be closely monitored during the design, construction, and post-construction phases.
+The MSB's design scope of work includes multiple review milestones at the 35%, 65%, and 95% stages where Borough staff, partners, and permitters provide feedback.
+MSB engineering and inspection staff will conduct daily oversight of fish passage projects during construction.
+Additional critical construction milestones, such as setting the culvert and stream diversion, are called out in bid documents for advanced notification and permission to proceed controls.
+Final inspections will be conducted by MSB with input by ADF&G and USFWS to verify final construction matches the engineered plans.
+Prior to expiration of the 1-year post-construction warranty period, the MSB construction inspector conducts an additional inspection of fish passage projects.
+As-built drawings are also filed as standard practice.
 ADF&G has developed a monitoring protocol for past projects and is currently assessing the overall stability of completed AOP projects installed in the MSB.

 After construction, ADF&G will survey the sites using its standard criteria for assessing juvenile passage at stream crossings (Eisenman and O'Doherty 2014).
 ADF&G will post all post-construction monitoring data on the Fish Resource Monitor along with information on the design and construction of the replacement project to aid other practitioners.
+All ADF&G work is funded separately.